North American F-100 Super Sabre: Operational history

-The addition of "wet" hardpoints meant the F-100C could carry a pair of 275 U.S. gal (1,040 L) and a pair of 200 U.S. gal (770 L) drop tanks.
-However, the combination caused a loss of directional stability at high speeds, so the four tanks were soon replaced by a pair of 450 U.S. gal (1,730 L) drop tanks.
+The addition of "wet" hardpoints meant the F-100C could carry a pair of 275 US gal (1,040 L) and a pair of 200 US gal (770 L) drop tanks.
+However, the combination caused a loss of directional stability at high speeds, so the four tanks were soon replaced by a pair of 450 US gal (1,730 L) drop tanks.
 The 450s proved scarce and expensive and were often replaced by smaller 335 US gal (1,290 L) tanks.
 Most troubling to TAC was the fact that, as of 1965, only 125 F-100Cs were capable of using all non-nuclear weapons in the USAF inventory, particularly cluster bombs and AIM-9 Sidewinder air-to-air missiles.
 By the time the F-100C was phased out in June 1970, 85 had been lost in major accidents.

-The definitive F-100D aimed to address the offensive shortcomings of the F-100C by being primarily a ground-attack aircraft with secondary fighter capabilities.
-To this effect, the aircraft was fitted with autopilot, upgraded avionics, and starting with the 184th production aircraft, AIM-9 Sidewinder capability.
-In 1959, 65 aircraft were modified to also fire the AGM-12 Bullpup air-to-ground missile.
-To further address the dangerous flight characteristics, the wingspan was extended by 26 in (66 cm) and the vertical tail area was increased by 27%.

-The first F-100D (54–2121) flew on 24 January 1956, piloted by Daniel Darnell.
-It entered service on 29 September 1956 with the 405th Fighter Wing at Langley AFB.
-The aircraft suffered from reliability problems with the constant-speed drive, which provides constant-frequency current to the electrical systems.
-In fact, the drive was so unreliable that the USAF required it to have its own oil system to minimize damage in case of failure.
-Landing-gear and brake-parachute malfunctions claimed a number of aircraft, and the refueling probes had a tendency to break away during high-speed maneuvers.
+The F-100D entered service on 29 September 1956 with the 405th Fighter Wing at Langley AFB.
+The model exhibited reliability problems from the onset, particularly with the constant-speed inverter which provided constant-frequency current to the electrical systems.
+This unit was so unreliable that the USAF required it to have its own oil system to minimize damage in case of failure.
+Landing gear and brake parachute malfunctions claimed several aircraft while the refueling probes had a tendency to break away during high-speed maneuvers.
+During 1959, 65 aircraft were modified to also fire the AGM-12 Bullpup air-to-ground missile.
 Numerous post-production fixes created such a diversity of capabilities between individual aircraft that by 1965, around 700 F-100Ds underwent High Wire modifications to standardize the weapon systems.
-High Wire modifications took 60 days per aircraft at a cost for the entire project of US$150 million.